Bring the magic of story to your lessons

 Challenge.
 Frustration.
 Success.
 Failure.
-As a teacher, you coach your students on how to navigate these many facets of the learning experience.
-It’s all part of nurturing a growth mindset and helping students develop the non-cognitive skills they need to succeed in life.
+As a teacher, you help your students navigate many facets of the learning experience.
+It’s all part of helping them develop the skills they need for success.

-As human beings, we’re fascinated by story.
-From the books we read, like Harry Potter, to the games we play, like Fortnite, we look to storytelling not only for entertainment but also as a way to find knowledge, discover wisdom, and better understand ourselves and the world around us.
+Stories help us achieve the same goals.
+From the books we read (Harry Potter) to the games we play (Fortnite), we look to storytelling not only for entertainment but also as a way to better understand ourselves and the world around us.
 Storytelling even activates the brain to aid in learning, stimulating critical thinking and assisting with information recall.

-This guide will show you how to use these stories alongside your existing lessons to engage and motivate your students.
-If you’re feeling adventurous, you’ll also learn how you can use the building blocks we provide in our new Story Guidebook to tell your own tales grounded in the Classcraft world.
+This guide will help you use Story Mode with your existing lessons to engage and motivate your students.
+If you’re feeling daring, you’ll also learn how you can use the building blocks we provide in our Story Guidebook to tell your own tales grounded in the Classcraft world.
 We’ll also discuss how Story Mode can be used to enhance SEL curriculum.

 The Classcraft Storytelling Team